vahejab/arty_sv_sampler/README.md

 For information on how to physically connect the components, please refer to the respective datasheets of the components and the reference manual of the Arty FPGA board.

-Sure, here is the revised README with the directory hierarchy, 4 byte packet information for PS/2 mouse, and the C++ files:

 FPGA - GPU
 ===============